 Recommended links for student teachers

-Synthetic phonics (Read Write Inc) is the sole method of teaching children to read at the school.
+Synthetic phonics (Read Write Inc) is used to teach children to read at the school.
 The headteacher, Shahed Ahmed, says, “More than 90 per cent of our pupils speak English as an additional language and we have 20 per cent mobility.
 The school ''has 1,000 pupils and not one of them leaves unable to read'' (TES.
 Lightfoot.
 12/08/11) Furthermore, ''No child has been identified as having dyslexia since we adopted the

 Curwen primary school

 is also in Newham, east London.
 A teacher at the school says,

 ''Ten years ago 40% of our children left us not able to read

 properly.
 Now all of them leave us reading well...There are